salvadorballesteros/appiumspecflowexample/readme.txt

 TEXT - Captured and then stored the initial text in a local variable before the button push, then captured the current text in the THEN statement before comparing the two local variables.

-TOAST - Same as the previous scenarios, the two
+TOAST - Same as the previous feature, there two scenarios, the happy path and a sample negative scenario.
+The script confirms if a toast was displayed.

 SPEEDTEST - The script will wait:
 1.)
 30 for the page on Speedtest.net to load